Fraunhofer-SIT/ModExTransformer/README.md

 This is the official repository for the paper **Transformer-based Extraction of Deep Image Models** presented at the IEEE 7th European Symposium on Security and Privacy (EuroS&P'22).

 In our Paper, we propose to use a transformer model, namely Facebook's DeiT, to copy deep image models.
 Hence, this repository is largely based on Facebook Research's [deit](https://github.com/facebookresearch/deit)-repository.
-The defense mechanisms described in Section 6 of the Paper were taken from Tribhuvanesh Orekondy's [prediction-poisoning](https://github.com/tribhuvanesh/prediction-poisoning)-repository.
+In addition, the defense mechanisms described in Section 6 of the Paper were taken from Tribhuvanesh Orekondy's [prediction-poisoning](https://github.com/tribhuvanesh/prediction-poisoning)-repo.

 ## Dependencies